AnmolHarshana/Seismic_code_test/README.md

 groundvib.csv - datafile for experiment data

-Groundvib.ipynb - code file for verification buy data
+Groundvib.ipynb - code file for verification by data